-(Refer to the above chart) The allowable staff is not what we are limited to hire, but what the State Department of Education uses to uniformly allocate the legislative apportionment between districts.
-The District is currently 10.67 FTE's under the allowance in Certified staff, 2.82 FTE's over the allowance in Classified staff, and 1.19 over the allowance for Administration.
-Salaries are substantially higher than the allowance (District pays a substantial amount more in salaries than what is reimbursed by the state, so that we can be competitive with the valley school districts).
-Salaries are \$608,242 over the allowance for Certified staff, \$296,421 over the allowance for Administration, and \$830,273 over the allowance for Classified staff.
-If we hire above the allowable level, or pay above the allowance then the funding has to come out of Entitlement or other funding sources.
-The SDE only pays FICA, Medicare, and PERSI (18.97%) on the allowable salary (our District is required to pay the difference of what is reimbursed to the District from the state).
-Benefits on the salary above the allowable amount including; Workers Compensation,
+The allowable staff is not what we are limited to hire, but what the State Department of Education uses to uniformly allocate the legislative apportionment between districts.
+The district is currently 10.67 FTE's under the allowance in certified staff, 2.82 FTE's over the allowance in classified staff, and 1.19 over the allowance for administration.
+Salaries are substantially higher than the allowance.
+Salaries are \$608,242 over the allowance for certified staff, \$296,421 over the allowance for administration, and \$830,273 over the allowance for classified staff.
+If we hire above the allowable level or pay above the allowance then the funding has to come out of entitlement or other funding sources.

+The SDE only pays FICA, Medicare, and PERSI (18.97%) on the allowable salary.
+Benefits on the salary above the allowable amount including; workers compensation, healthcare, and sick leave retirement must be paid from entitlement or other sources.